The Spin $L$-function on $\mathrm{GSp}_6$ for Siegel modular forms: Introduction

 \subsection{The Spin $L$-function}

-For Siegel modular forms on $\GSp_4$, the desired analytic properties of the Spin $L$-function were first worked out by Andrianov \cite{andrianov2A}, \cite{andrianov2B}.
+When a reductive $\Q$-group has an associated Shimura variety, the minuscule cocharacter $\mu$ that is part of the Shimura datum singles out a representation of the Langlands dual group, and thus an automorphic $L$-function, that is of particular importance.
+These $L$-functions are expected to control the arithmetic of the Shimura variety.
+On Siegel modular varieties this is the Spin $L$-function.
+For Siegel modular forms on $\GSp_4$, the desired analytic properties of this $L$-function were first worked out by Andrianov \cite{andrianov2A}, \cite{andrianov2B}.
 Other Rankin-Selberg integrals for spinor $L$-functions that apply to holomorphic modular forms are the triple product of Garrett \cite{garrett} on $\GL_2 \times \GL_2 \times \GL_2$, which was extended to $\GL_2$ over a general \'etale cubic algebra by Piatetski-Shapiro and Rallis \cite{psrRankin3}, and the integral of Furusawa \cite{furusawa} for the Spin $L$-function on $\GSp_4 \times \GU(1,1)$.
 The Spin $L$-function of Siegel modular forms on $\GSp_{2n}$ for $n >3$ remains poorly understood.

-For the Spin $L$-function on $\GSp_6$, there is also the integral of Bump-Ginzburg \cite{bg} that applies to generic cusp forms, and more recently the preprint \cite{pollackShah} with Shah that applies to cuspidal representations that support a rank two Fourier coefficient.
+For the Spin $L$-function on $\GSp_6$, there is also the integral of Bump-Ginzburg \cite{bg} that applies to generic cusp forms, and more recently the result \cite{pollackShah} of Pollack-Shah that applies to cuspidal representations that support a rank two Fourier coefficient.
 The integrals in \cite{bg} and \cite{pollackShah} vanish identically for holomorphic Siegel modular forms.

 It turns out that the integral in this paper, and the older integrals \cite{garrett}, \cite{psrRankin3}, \cite{furusawa}, \cite{bg}, and \cite{pollackShah} all appear to be mysteriously connected to the magic triangle of Deligne and Gross \cite{dG}, as we explain in Appendix \ref{magic}.
 This connection seems to be closely related to the so-called \emph{towers} of Rankin-Selberg integrals introduced by Ginzburg-Rallis \cite{ginzRallis}.
 Furthermore, that Freudenthal's magic square might be connected to the Rankin-Selberg method is discussed, from a perspective different from our own, in \cite{bumpRS}.
 Nevertheless, we hope the examples we discuss in the appendix will stimulate future inquiry.